moorepants/learn-multibody-dynamics/configuration.rst

    r_P1_P4 = ln*N.x

-Now we can form the left hand side of the following equation:
+With both vector paths written, we can form the left hand side of the following
+equation:

 .. math::
    :label: constraint-expression